Marine Zoology BSc Honours

 Course overview

 The planet cannot survive without its oceans.
-Our mission is to nurture and train you as a marine zoologist with the skills needed to solve global challenges.
-You’ll enjoy a unique experience at Newcastle University and develop the skills and knowledge for a successful career.
+Our mission is to nurture and train you as a marine zoologist with the skills to solve global challenges.
+You’ll explore all marine life, from invertebrates, fish, seabirds and marine mammals to plants, algae and bacteria.

 - loss of marine biodiversity